lrug/lrug.org/source/meetings/2021/july/index.html.md

 > problem called [packwerk](https://github.com/Shopify/packwerk) (a ruby
 > gem by Shopify), as well as touch on some alternatives.

-{::coverage year="2021" month="july" talk="using-packwerk-to-enforce-modularity-in-a-rails-application" /}
+{::coverage year="2021" month="july" talk="improving-rails-scalability-using-modularity-with-enforced-boundaries" /}

 ## Afterwards